-I have discussed how the existing and potentially new side effects of our technologies may impact the future of Life and Earth.
-The rest of this book will be dedicated to reflecting on the deeper issues of who we are, what we are, and how we might traverse the problems that confront us and take Life and Earth toward the brightest and most enduring future possible.
-First though, I have included this section to remind us that our destiny is not already written, that each of us can make a difference, and the future truly rests in our hands.
+I have discussed how the existing and potentially new side effects of our technologies, may impact the future of Life and Earth.
+The rest of this book will be dedicated to reflecting on the deeper issues of who we are, what we are, and how we might get through the problems that confront us.
+A better understanding of ourselves may help us find the path to the brightest, and most enduring, future possible.
+First though, I have included this section to remind us that our destiny is not already written, that each of us can make a difference, and that the future truly rests in our hands.

-At this point you probably are wondering realistically what difference you can make and no wonder, the problems discussed are certainly ones that no one person can resolve.
-Realistically, if you are just an average person living your life what is the point of reading on if you can't do anything about our future anyway?
+At this point, you probably are wondering what difference you can make.
+This is understandable given that the problems discussed are certainly ones that no one person can resolve.
+Realistically, if you are just an average person living your life day by day, what is the point of reading on if you can't do anything about our future anyway?

 Can you really make a difference though?

-Let's start with another analogy and imagine that when the universe began it was like a billiard table with the balls racked up in a triangle.
+Let's start with another analogy and imagine that, when the universe began, it was like a billiard table with the balls racked up in a triangle.
 The table had no pockets.
-Upon the big bang the white ball hit the 15 balls in the triangle (matter and energy) and they spread into what appeared to be a random layout on the table (the universe).
+Upon the Big Bang, the white ball hit the 15 balls in the triangle (matter and energy) and they spread into what appeared to be a random layout on the table (the universe).
 Call this the first second of the universe.
-You then take the next shot creating a new layout for the balls, this being the next second of the universe.
-You continue to take shots each one dependent on the layout before.
-After billions and billions of shots (seconds) you finally come to today where the billiard balls lay on the table in their own unique way.
-Now let us ask the question "Is it not true that since each play was dependent on the one before, does it not follow that the current layout of the balls on the table was destined to be?"
-That is, each layout was connected from the very beginning so there could have been no other result than the layout of the balls on the pool table today, our destiny.
+You then take the next shot, creating a new layout for the balls.
+This is the next second of the universe.
+You continue to take shots, each one dependent on the layout before.
+After billions and billions of shots (seconds), you finally come to today, where the billiard balls lay on the table in their own unique way.
+Now let us ask the question, "Is it not true that since each play was dependent on the one before, does it not follow that the current layout of the balls on the table was destined to be?"
+That is, each layout was connected from the very beginning, so there could have been no other result than the layout of the balls on the pool table today - our destiny.
 I put this idea forth only as something we might consider.

-Going further on this idea, consider that the evolution of the Earth possibly occurred in a similar way.
+Expanding on this idea, consider that the evolution of the Earth possibly occurred in a similar way.
 The Earth starts as a swirling mix of gases composed of the basic 100 or so elements that we are aware of (helium, carbon, oxygen, nitrogen, etc.).
-Now imagine that these 100 elements of which all matter are composed are the billiard balls.
-Over the eons the physical laws of Nature take effect causing chemical reactions between these approximately 100 elements leading to the creation of complex molecules.
-Oxygen and hydrogen combine to create water and so on.
+Now imagine that these 100 elements, of which all matter are composed, are the billiard balls.
+Over eons, the physical laws of Nature take effect causing chemical reactions between these approximately 100 elements leading to the creation of complex molecules.
+Oxygen and hydrogen combine to create water, and so on.
 Each day the elements combine differently, each day dependent on the previous, just like the shots on the billiard table.
-The crust of the Earth begins to form as the energy from the surface of the planet disburses into space.
-Water fills the great crevasses in the crust creating oceans.
+The crust of the Earth begins to form, as the energy from the surface of the planet disperses into space.
+Water fills the great crevasses in the crust thereby creating oceans.
 Just like the billiard game, each new day of its evolution follows dependent on the one before.

 Life takes its place on the planet.
-Algae’s form in the ocean that absorb the carbon dioxide in the atmosphere and create oxygen leading to a perfect balance for oxygen breathing life to evolve and flourish.
-A vast ecosystem of species evolves shaped by the environment around them.
+Algae form in the ocean that absorb the carbon dioxide in the atmosphere and create oxygen.
+This leads to a perfect balance for oxygen breathing life to evolve and flourish.
+A vast ecosystem of species evolves, shaped by the environment around them.
 The best adapting species are the ones that survive in the rapidly changing environment.
-Species struggle against a variety of environmental changes like climate change, natural disasters (volcanic gases, comets), and atmospheric changes.
+Species struggle against a variety of environmental challenges like climate change, natural disasters (volcanic gases, comets), and atmospheric changes.

 Another shot occurs in the billiard game and a new species emerges.
 This species is able to change the environment.
-He is able to create fire at his will.
-He develops an adaptive advantage called intelligence which allows him to apply energy to manipulate the environment to his benefit (technology).
+It is able to create fire at its will.
+It develops an adaptive advantage called intelligence that allows it to apply energy to manipulate the environment to its benefit (technology).
 No longer does the environment determine the evolution of this species.
 The species now determines the evolution of the environment.
 The creature no longer bows to the demands of Nature.
-No longer do the billiard balls on the table flow as predictably as they did for millions of years when the laws of Nature seemed to govern the Earth's evolution.
-It is as if the new species has tilted the billiard table on an angle and when new shots are taken the balls move in a less predictable fashion.
+No longer do the billiard balls on the table flow as predictably as they did for millions of years, when the laws of Nature seemed to govern the Earth's evolution.
+It is as if the new species has tilted the billiard table on an angle, and when new shots are taken, the balls move in a less predictable fashion.
 They seem now to curve on the table instead of going in a straight line.
-Though the physical laws of gravity and Nature still hold it seems that the playing field has changed and the evolution of the Earth and Life has become less predictable.
+Though the physical laws of gravity and Nature still hold, it seems that the playing field has changed and the evolution of the Earth and Life has become less predictable.
 As the species manipulates the environment to meet its needs, new strange events seem to occur such as global warming, atmospheric contamination, and massive extraction and processing of elements (resources) on the Earth's crust.
 Of course the new species I speak of is humankind.

-I have used the billiard table as an analogy, similar to the "big bang theory," to help offer one possible scenario for the natural evolution of the universe and the Earth.
-Events may actually have occurred quite differently but I have tried to convey how connected all things and events may be, even though they may not appear to be so at first glance.
+I have used the billiard table as an analogy, similar to the Big Bang Theory, in order to offer one possible scenario for the natural evolution of the universe and the Earth.
+Events may actually have occurred quite differently, but I have tried to convey how connected all things and events may be, even though they may not appear to be so at first glance.

 I have used the billiard ball analogy as an example to understand the evolution of the universe and the Earth.
 Now compare your life to the evolution of the billiard balls.
 Your being born is like the triangle of balls at the beginning of the game.
 As you evolved, you interacted with the environment in billions of ways, evolving as you are today.

 Is it an accident that you now own a flower store in Canada?
 Could it be related to the fact that your father was a tulip farmer in Holland and he helped you learn all about flowers when you were young?
-Further, could it be that your father was a tulip farmer because tulips were the first flowers he gave to your mother when they married so they chose to grow tulips and bring color and kindness to the world?
-Could it be that every choice we make and every event that occurs to us is part of a natural flow, each one dependent on the one before, just like the shots on the billiard table?
-All of the choices you make and the things that occur to you in your environment may seem to interact in a haphazard way but really might these connections of events not just be the imminent unfolding from the events before?
-Even when you make a "choice" might it be that your choice is the imminent result of what occurred from the previous shot on the table, all destined to be?
+Further, could it be that your father was a tulip farmer because tulips were the first flowers he gave to your mother when they married, so they chose to grow tulips and bring colour and kindness to the world?
+Could it be that every choice we make, and every event that occurs to us, is part of a natural flow, each one dependent on the one before, just like the shots on the billiard table?
+All of the choices you make, and the things that occur to you in your environment, may seem to interact in a haphazard way, but really might these connections of events not just be the imminent unfolding from the events before?
+Even when you make "your own choice", might it be that your choice is the natural result of what occurred from the previous shot on the table, all destined to be?

 Let's use another analogy.
-Sometimes I think of life like a river running to the sea.
-On the top of the mountain the river begins and we are like sticks swept up by the current and we begin our journey of life to the sea.
-As we ride the currents on this great adventure we often come close to other sticks - other life.
+Sometimes, I think of life like a river running to the sea.
+On the top of the mountain the river begins, and we are like sticks that are swept up by the current.
+We then begin our journey of life to the sea.
+As we ride the currents on this great adventure, we often come close to other sticks - other Life.
 They may be our friends or people we work with.
-On occasion we may even cross over each other, connecting as one, riding the current together for a while.
+On occasion, we may even cross over each other, connecting as one, riding the current together for a while.
 These may be our closest relationships - our spouses, our family, or our special pet.
 As we drift in the currents sometimes we get caught in back eddies.
 We become stuck and swirl round and round in one spot until at some point we break free and enter the current again to continue our journey.

 Think of someone like Gandhi.
-With conditions right and the right choices he was able to flow down the river and change it.
-As if he was a stick placing its self in the rocks in just the right way, many other sticks came his way.
+With all conditions right, and the right choices, he was able to flow down the river and change it.
+As if he was a stick placing itself in the rocks in just the right way, many other sticks came his way.
 They built up, all as one, and took the form of a dam.
-Upon doing so they were able to change the direction of the river itself.
+Upon doing so, they were able to change the direction of the river itself.
 As you flow down the river, when you put out the smallest amount of energy, you create a ripple that will touch every other creature and thing.
 Everything you do makes a difference to our world.
 You and your choices are an integral part of it.